simhonchourasia/df_interpreter/README.md

 # df_interpreter
 An interpreter for the DF language.
-Turing complete and a pain to write in.
+Turing complete (probably) and a pain to write in.

 ## How to use it
 After downloading, navigate to the folder in the command line, which should contain df_interpreter.py and the file you wish to run as a txt file, for example df_helloworld.txt.
 Then, in the command line, type in "python df_interpreter.py df_helloworld.txt".
 The results will appear in the command line.